An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Numerical Experiments

-The layerwise training curve is shown in the Figure \ref{Boston_training}.
-As can be observed a significant decrease in loss (ridge) is achieved when adding a new layer.
-This shows that, subsequent layers are able to learn on top of the representations of previous layers.
+The layerwise training curve is shown in Figure \ref{Boston_training} which shows that, subsequent layers are able to learn on top of the representations of previous layers.
 The percentage of active and inactive parameters (consequence of sparsity regularization) in each layer is shown in Figure \ref{Boston_training}.
-We see that the weights in the initial layers matter more in a deep neural network \cite{raghu2017expressive}.
-We also note that Algorithm \ref{AlgoGreedyLayerwiseResNet} is only capable of reducing the testing loss to $\rho=24.2$ and training saturates as predicted in corollary \ref{TPOP_cor}.
+From Figure \ref{Boston_training} it is clear that initial layers matter more in a deep neural network requiring more number of parameters \cite{raghu2017expressive}.
+We also note from Figure \ref{Boston_training} that \cref{AlgoGreedyLayerwiseResNet} is only capable of reducing the training loss to $24.2$ and training saturates (negligible decrease in the loss) as predicted in \cref{TPOP_cor}.

-Further, ablation study for hyperparameters $(\alpha, \gamma)$ is conducted.
-From Figure \ref{Boston_training}, it is evident that in the absence of manifold regularization (i.e $\gamma=0$), stability is not explicitly enforced on each subset of the data manifold and consequently the testing loss is considerably higher in this case.
-Note that, the training loss is almost the same for all the cases.
+Further, Figure \ref{Boston_training} (middle figure) shows how to choose the optimal stability parameter (manifold regularization parameter $\gamma$) for $\delta-$stability as defined in \cref{delta_deff}.
+The optimal parameter ($\gamma^*=0.06$) is the one that gives the lowest validation loss.
+From Figure \ref{Boston_training} (middle figure), it is evident that in the absence of manifold regularization (i.e $\gamma=0$), stability is not promoted and consequently the final validation loss achieved by \cref{AlgoGreedyLayerwiseResNet} is considerably higher in this case.
+Note that even though we do not have infinitely many training samples as dictated by Proposition \ref{stability_prop}, the effect of manifold regularization is quite pronounced in this case.
+In order to further decrease the loss (promote approximate $\delta-$robustness), we resort to \cref{Sequential}.
+The inputs for \cref{Sequential} are provided in \cref{inputs}.